 Basic Science MS Programs

-GSBS offers two MS programs in the Basic Science Division of the school, the MS in Pharmacology and Drug Development and the MS in Biomedical Research.
-Both provide exposure to laboratory research that forms the basis of an MS thesis.
+GSBS offers two dynamic MS programs in our Basic Science Division: MS in Pharmacology and Drug Development and MS in Biomedical Research.
+Both programs provide hands-on laboratory experience, culminating in a research-driven MS thesis.

 MS in Biomedical Research

-This is a laboratory-based research intensive program leading to an MS degree in one of four disciplines:
+The MS in Biomedical Research (MBR) is a two-year, research-intensive program leading to completion of a master's thesis in one of four disciplines:

 MS in Pharmacology & Drug Development